 The following suggestions are useful if you wish to be more actively involved in the search process.

-It is strongly recommended to check with Gardai or your tracing organisation before you undertake any of the suggested activities and inform them of your progress.
+It is strongly recommended to check with Gardai before you undertake any of the suggested activities and inform them of your progress.

 Have multiple photos of the person printed for distribution to the media, inclusion on posters and for other publicity purposes Photos should be recent, clear and in colour.

-Have posters made featuring the missing person.
-It is strongly advisable to only display Police or the Helpline contact number, not your own private or mobile phone numbers.
+Have posters made up featuring the missing person.
+It is strongly advisable to only display Garda or the Helpline contact number, not your own private or mobile phone numbers.

 Consider displaying posters in areas such as shopping centres, bus stops and railway stations, at local sporting and entertainment venues, libraries, local councils, clubs and community centres.